ANSSI-FR/AD-control-paths/README.md

     If you don't want your password to appear in the command line but still use explicit authentication use the following `runas` command, then launch the `Dump.ps1` script without `-user` and `-password` options:

         C:\> runas /netonly /user:DOM\username powershell.exe

+- `-exchangeServer`, `-exchangeUser` and `-exchangePassword`: explicit authentication for EWS on a CAS Exchange server.
+Use an Exchange Trusted Subsystem member account, but NOT DA/EA/Org Mgmgt.

 - `-logLevel`: change log and output verbosity (possible values are `ALL`, `DBG`, `INFO` (default), `WARN`, `ERR`, `SUCC` and `NONE`).
 - `-ldapOnly` and `-sysvolOnly`: dump only data from the LDAP directory (respectively from the SYSVOL).